 REAL ESTATE LAW

 California's ever-changing landscape, stringent environmental and coastal protection laws, pleasant year-round weather, diverse immigrant composition and booming job market have historically pushed California real estate market to the top.
-High consumer demand, by its very nature, entails high, sometimes unreasonable expectations leading to complications.
-Real Estate law regulations also present a myriad of unique challenges, affecting the homeowner's lifestyle and even expectations of privacy.
+High consumer demand, by its very nature, entails unusual and sometimes unreasonable expectations.
+State law regulations from zoning to permit laws also present a myriad of challenges, affecting the homeowner's lifestyle and even the expectation of privacy.

 Some of the matters most commonly litigated are homeowner association matters.
 Matters such as noisy neighbors, drug dealing from a tenant occupied unit, being assaulted by a neighbor, squeaky parquet wood floors, unauthorized and repeated use of guest parking.
 Each of the above is considered a nuisance and can result in a fine to the responsible unit owner.
 But what if your HOA is not proactive and the violation is not remedied.
 At the Law Offices of Allen Farshi, we take pride in our ability to come up with creative solutions to common real estate problems.

-In California due to rapid appreciation in the multi-unit investment property, high market capitalization and significant down payment requirements, real estate partnerships for investment property have been historically popular.
+In California due to rapid appreciation in the multi-unit investment property, high market capitalization and significant upfront financial commitments, real estate partnerships for investment property have always been complicated.

 These partnerships Typically invest in residential income property, medical buildings, office buildings, strip malls and the likes.
-However, by it's very nature partnerships and the interaction between the partners have always entailed conflict and legal challenges.
-Among the more common sources of disagreements and conflict are the failure to provide proper, timely or accurate accounting, misappropriation of funds or embezzlement, inflated management fees, misrepresentation and even the simple decision to hold or sell the property.
+However, by it's very nature partnerships and the interaction between the partners always entails conflict and legal challenges.
+Among the more common sources of conflict are the failure to provide proper, timely or accurate accounting, misappropriation of funds or embezzlement, inflated management fees, misrepresentation and even the simple decision to hold or sell the property.

 At the Law Offices of Allen Farshi, we are experienced in litigating multi-million-dollar partnership disputes.
 Typical causes of action if the matter proceeds to litigation are declaratory relief; injunctive relief; fraud; conversion; breach of agreement; breach of implied covenant of good faith and fair dealing; accounting; partition and quiet title.